Gooey caramel nougat bars made with Medjool dates and an almond flour nougat base. Dunk them in vegan chocolate for a Snickers dessert feel!

 - Melt the chocolate Gems in a pan over medium low, stirring often to prevent burning.

-- Place the pan in the fridge for ~30 minutes to set, then serve firm bars immediately.
+- Place the pan in the refrigerator for ~30 minutes to set, then serve firm bars immediately.

-- Store in the fridge for 3-5 days and freeze for long term storage.
+- Store the bars in the refrigerator for 3-5 days and freeze them for long term storage.

 - Category: Dessert